by Daniel Caspari, July 2022

 I guess it must have been the day of the portrait shots when I first realised how much of a difference a local photographer makes.
-While we westerners can’t escape the enthusiasm for the exotic, it was Nipah who looked directly into peoples souls with his camera.
+While Europeans like me can’t escape our enthusiasm for the unknown, it was Nipah who looked directly into people's souls with his camera.
 He also came up with ideas for motives and sceneries we just didn’t have the eye for.

 Back in Germany, we continued the intensive work on the documentary as well as the website.
 We had two more months until the launch of the campaign.
 What was already waiting for us on the Fairpicture platform – carefully edited and with all consent forms in place: Nipah’s pictures.
 So even with our main assets – documentary and website – under construction, we already had something to show and share.

 Although I have been working for Fairtrade for more than ten years and have visited several producer countries, Nipah's creative approach was new to me.
 His images not only blew me away, but also made our clients, donors and colleagues very curious about what was coming soon.